YAGoOaR/Multiplayer-tanks-game/README.md

 ## About realisation
 The game is made using npm web sockets library(ws).
 In the progress of development, i used methods of asyncronous programming such as callbacks and promises.
 Also i made movement smoothing on client.
 It means client tries to smooth and foresee movement of objects.
 Thanks to that we can save a lot of internet traffic, because sockets send rate is lover.
 Also it helps to deal with time delays, so user almost will not see them.

-> You can find server script in /src and in index.js.
+> You can find server script in /src

 > You can find client script in /static.

-> To launch the game, launch index.js and connect to server using browser using it's address and port.
+> To launch server, launch index.js.
+You can connect to server using browser through server's address and port.

 ## Contacts
 Telegram: https://t.me/YAGOoaR